 Sex: male or female – this is the legal concept and a key research variable

-Trans population – the need for a reliable estimate of the population identifying as trans which we define as those whose gender identity is different from the sex they were assigned at birth, including those who do not use the binary classification of male or female
+transgender population – the need for a reliable estimate of the population identifying as transgender which we define as those whose gender identity is different from the sex they were assigned at birth, including those who do not use the binary classification of male or female

 Question design testing